By Kate Kosydar

 In my copywriting career, I have a few challenges you may be able to relate to.
-I have an active family (four kids!), a spouse who travels for work (gone for two overnights as I write this!), and an anxiety disorder (always unpredictable!).
-In short, I often feel overwhelmed and under-motivated.
-And yet, I have to be productive when I’m unmotivated, or else I won’t have a thriving career!
+I have a busy family (four kids!), a spouse who travels for work (gone for two overnights as I write this!), and an anxiety disorder (always unpredictable!).
+In short, I often feel overwhelmed and undermotivated.
+And yet, I have to be productive when I’m unmotivated or else I won’t have a thriving career.

-Even though I use block scheduling in my business, some days it’s really hard for me to stick to my routine.
-Any number of factors might disrupt my carefully-crafted work plan:
+Even though I use block scheduling in my business, some days it’s really hard for me to stick to my routine, particularly when working from home.
+Any number of factors might disrupt my carefully crafted work plan:

 - Low energy because I slept poorly

 - A sick kid home from school (or worse, home for days because their whole class is quarantined)

 - A project is taking longer than I expected because of unrelated stressors